itzmeanjan/subtle/README.md

 We're branching out ( i.e. deciding which instruction to execute ) based on secret value $flg$.

-We can do better than this using `subtle`.
+We can avoid this using `subtle`.
 First let us perform comparison of two secret bytearrays.

 ```cpp
 uint32_t flg = -1u; // = 0xffffffff